SISTER: 2007, AGE 51 Mar 8

 First of all, I had regularly visited my doctor and complaining of fluid retentions and major bloating.
 However, she paid little attention to these signs until she went on maternity leave and was surprised by the increase in my weight and bloating upon her return.
 The hospital admitted me after extracting a gallon of fluid.

 In a few days, they performed another fluid extraction, extracting another gallon of fluid, which was then checked for cancerous cells, but none were found.
-Meanwhile, the fluid was rapidly returning, and eventually, the group of physicians diagnosed me with the CA125 Test for ovarian-level cancer.
-I immediately scheduled appointments with an HPV Oncologist and Gynecologist and began chemotherapy in my hometown.
+Meanwhile, the fluid was rapidly returning, and eventually, the group of physicians diagnosed me with the CA125 Lab Test for ovarian-level cancer.
+I immediately scheduled test appointments with an HPV Oncologist and Gynecologist and began chemotherapy in my hometown.
 These appointments began in February, and I had an appointment with the oncologist’s gynaecologist in May.

 On May 19, 2003, I underwent surgery, and the hospital admitted me.
 The procedure involved a complete hysterectomy, resulting in a loss of 54 lbs overnight.
 Additionally, I had an enormous amount of fluid.
 After spending 6 days in the intensive care unit, they transferred me to the normal ward and discharged me two days later.